Aandri99/FPGAPau/Analog-echo.md

 * Connect the clocks and resets as shown in the diagram below.
    * We use *clk_125*, which operates at 125MHz, to drive the main logic of the design.
 All data paths in this tutorial will be synchronous to this clock.
    * We connect *clk_250* and *clk_250_m45* to the DAC only.
 They operate at 250MHz and are phase locked to *clk_125* with a relative phase shift of 0 deg and -45 deg, respectively.
 These additional two clocks are required to drive the ADC and are not part of the main design.
-If you are interested in knowing more about the external ADC and DAC, please have a look at the [LTC2145CUP-14](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/datasheet/LTC2145.pdf) and [DAC1401D125HL](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/datasheet/DAC1401D125.pdf) datasheets, respectively.
+If you are interested in knowing more about the external ADC and DAC, please have a look at the [LTC2145CUP-14](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/datasheet/LTC2145.pdf) and [DAC1401D125HL](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/datasheet/DAC1401D125.pdf) datasheet, respectively.
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/analog-echo/connect_clk.PNG" width="1000"/>

 * Configure the AXI GPIO to have a dual 16-bit output.